2151 Wesbrook Mall, Vancouver Canada

 I am relatively new to implant dentistry.
 I’m concerned about finding patients for surgeries throughout the year.
 What do you suggest I do?

 The benefit of registering early with the Vancouver MaxiCourse is that you will have the lead time required to find patients.
-Early registrants will be given the opportunity to attend a free evening seminar led by Dr. William Liang.
-Dr. Liang will cover the process of screening patients for the Vancouver MaxiCourse clinical sessions.
-Spending time over the summer to screen patients, and consulting with our surgical mentors, will enable you to have patients lined up for the year.
+Dr. Liang, our program director, provides a framework for screening patients for the Vancouver MaxiCourse clinical sessions.
+Spending time over the summer and fall to screen patients, and consulting with our surgical mentors, will enable you to have patients lined up for the year.

 We recommend that you reach out to family and friends for potential patients as well as to any colleagues, associates, and other dentists you know who do not already practice oral implantology and have their own dental practice patients in need of tooth extractions, grafting, implants, and so forth.

-Additionally, our first live patient surgical session isn’t until Module 7 in February, so there is plenty of time to prepare.
+Additionally, our first live patient surgical session isn’t until Module 5, so there is plenty of time to prepare.